FREE SHIPPING, RETURNS & EXCHANGES

 When a lot of people think of waterproof, they think of sweaty feet.
 But with the right technology, your feet can stay dry from both rain and sweat.
 Did you know that sweat molecules are smaller than a water droplet?
-GORE-TEX® materials contain 14 million tiny holes per square millimeter.
-The holes in Samuel Hubbard’s waterproof membrane are so small that a droplet of water can’t get through, but also large enough to let out molecules of sweat. -Viola!
+The holes in Samuel Hubbard’s waterproof membrane are so small that a droplet of water can’t get through, but also large enough to let out molecules of sweat. — Viola!
 Dry feet.
 Allowing you to enjoy longer exposure to harsh conditions without losing body heat.
 Feel free to jump in puddles again!

-See all our waterproof shoes and boots here.
+See all our waterproof shoes and boots below.